rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 use _Work Queues_ to distribute time-consuming tasks among multiple workers.

-But what if we need to hear the response from the worker?
+But what if we need to hear the response back from the worker?
 Well, that's a completely different story.
 This pattern is commonly known as _Remote Procedure Call_ or _RPC_.